Shrewsbury School: 1800s

 In the later Renaissance, this land had been devoted to elaborate performances, with grand arbours being built by the guilds.
-Some of the arbours survive, such as the for the Shoemakers (now in the Quarry Park).
+Some of the arbours survive, such as that for the Shoemakers (now in the Quarry Park).

 The school was relocated in the current Main School Building which dates from 1765 and had at different times housed a foundling hospital and the Shrewsbury workhouse, before translating to this current use.
 In order to meet this new purpose, it was remodelled by Sir Arthur Blomfield (whose other educational commissions include Marlborough College and Lady Margaret Hall, Oxford).

 The school's original building now serves as Shrewsbury Library.

 At this time, the original premises were converted to a public Free Library and Museum by the Shrewsbury Borough Council, opening in their new role in 1885; over the course of the 20th century the library purpose gradually took over the whole building, to which major restoration was done in 1983.

 Blomfield also designed School House, to the east of the Main School building which was constructed during the 1880s.
 The new Riggs Hall (which had existed from Tudor buildings at the old site) was also built at this time, as was Churchill's Hall and Moser's Hall: these buildings are the work of William White.